gitpress-io/gitpress-docs/source/first-article.md

 ![Almost done](/first-article/almost-done.jpg)

 Tap "Allow" to complete setup.

 ## Compose and commit your first article

 All done.
 Now you can add a new Markdown file at repo, write something, commit and push.

-All changes will by sync to GitPress automatically.
+All changes will be synced to GitPress automatically.